|

 jail, the attorney proposed a winning strategy to defend Doris -

-known as Heisenberg's 'uncertainty principle' - the creation of reasonable
+known as Heisenberg's 'uncertainty principle' - the creation of reasonable doubt:

-got this guy, in Germany.
+- "They got this guy, in Germany.
 Fritz Something-or-other.
 Or is it?
 Maybe

 it's Werner.
 Anyway.
 He's got this theory.
 You wanna test something,